jekyll/minima/_posts/2021-05-13-competitive-programming.md

 However, I had never represented my school in competitive programming (in competitions such as IOI or ICPC).
 I only started learning to code in university, and by the time I was pretty good at contests, my graduation was near.

 In early 2021, I participated in two hiring challenges.
 I got nice placings in [Indeed programming challenge](https://www.hackerrank.com/spring-2021-indeed-programming-challenge) and [Quora programming challenge](https://challenge.quora.com/Division-2-End-Final-Results).
-I was invited to apply and got into the interview stages.
-I received offers from both of them and I chose to join Quora.
+I was invited to apply and managed to advance to the final interview stages.